box/developer.box.com/guides/embed/box-embed.md

 </ImageFrame>

 The next screen allows you to configure the size, sorting, and view of the widget.
-You can also choose to hide folder path.
+You can also choose to hide the folder path, and to expand the navigation & sidebar by default.

 <ImageFrame border>